-Grenada is known as the Spice Island Of the Caribbean for its nutmeg and mace production, but with an increasing number of bean-to-bar chocolate makers, the island is on a path to becoming the chocolate capital of the Caribbean and one of the finest chocolate producing countries in the world.
-Thus for fine flavor cocoa and chocolate lovers, Grenada is now a must visit.
+Grenada is known as the Spice Island Of the Caribbean for its nutmeg and mace production, but with an increasing number of bean-to-bar chocolate makers, the island is on a path to becoming the chocolate capital of the Caribbean and one of the finest chocolate-producing countries in the world.
+Thus for fine-flavor cocoa and chocolate lovers, Grenada is now a must-visit.
 With that in mind, below I highlight five chocolate experiences in Grenada not to be missed.

 1. House of Chocolate Grenada

-2. Cocoa Tour at Belmont Estate
+2. Cocoa Tour at Belmont Estate in Grenada

-3. Rum & Chocolate Pairing at RumBoat Retreat
+3. Rum & Chocolate Pairing at RumBoat Retreat in Grenada

 Located in the picturesque fishing village of Gouyave, RumBoat Retreat in Grenada is a small hotel and tour operator offering a wide variety of experiences, and one for chocolate lovers to consider is the Rum & Chocolate pairing.
-During my visit, we sampled four different rums paired with four different chocolates which were made by the proprietor Lisette Davis.
-As Davis is a global rum expert, RumBoat Retreat has a collection of over 100 rums so pairing can be customized based on preference, but you can start with rums from Grenada and branch out to pairing chocolate with dark or white rums from all across the globe.
-And beyond the Rum & Chocolate pairing, RumBoat Retreat also offers Rum & Cigar Pairing, Rum Master Class and a Ti Punch Class.
-You can also enjoy a leisurely lunch or dinner on the terrace of RumBoat Retreat which has spectacular views of the sea.
+During my visit, we sampled four different rums paired with four different chocolates, which were made by proprietor Lisette Davis.
+As Davis is a global rum expert, RumBoat Retreat has a collection of over 100 rums, so pairing can be customized based on preference, but you can start with rums from Grenada and branch out to pairing chocolate with dark or white rums from all across the globe.
+And beyond the Rum & Chocolate pairing, RumBoat Retreat also offers Rum & Cigar Pairing, Rum Master Class, and a Ti Punch Class.
+You can also enjoy a leisurely lunch or dinner on the terrace of RumBoat Retreat, which has spectacular views of the sea.

-4. Chocolate Skin Treatments at Blue Haven Spa, True Blue Bay Boutique Resort
+4. Chocolate Skin Treatments at Blue Haven Spa, True Blue Bay Boutique Resort in Grenada

 5. Grenada Chocolate Festival